In the guide

 This guide covers the manufacturing of pet food, with particular emphasis on the domestic production of pet food and treats in your own home - for example, home-made dog biscuits.

-Additionally, European Union (EU) regulations require the Animal and Plant Health Agency (APHA), as the competent authority, to approve manufacturing plants where pet food uses or incorporates products of animal origin - for example, eggs, meat, milk, butter, honey.
+Additionally, legislation requires the Animal and Plant Health Agency (APHA), as the competent authority, to approve manufacturing plants where pet food uses or incorporates products of animal origin - for example, eggs, meat, milk, butter, honey.
 This includes premises manufacturing pet food in domestic houses, even if using products of animal origin deemed fit for human consumption.

 The pet food must be labelled with mandatory labelling requirements, which are sometimes referred to as a 'statutory statement'.